Abnormal Electrocardiogram Findings in Athletes

 ST-segment depression in excess of 0.05 mV (0.5 mm) in two or more leads should be considered an abnormal finding requiring definitive evaluation for underlying structural heart disease 6.

-Evaluation echocardiography is the minimum evaluation for athletes with ST-segment depression to investigate for underlying cardiomyopathy 3.
+Echocardiography is the minimum evaluation for athletes with ST-segment depression to investigate for underlying cardiomyopathy 3.

 Cardiac MRI should be considered based on the echocardiographic findings or clinical suspicion 3.

 Several pathological disorders including hypertrophic cardiomyopathy, arrhythmogenic right ventricular cardiomyopathy, infiltrative myocardial diseases, accessory pathways and transmural myocardial infarction can lead to the development of exaggerated (deep or wide) Q waves or unexpected Q waves in atypical leads 3.

 Pathological Q waves have been reported in approximately 1–2% of all athletes, and may be higher in males and black athletes 6.

 For asymptomatic athletes, pathological Q waves were previously defined as >3 mm in depth or >40 ms in duration in two or more leads.
 In practice, however, this criterion is a common source of false positive EKG results.

 Pathological Q waves in athletes are currently defined as a Q/R ratio ≥0.25 (25%) or ≥40 ms in duration in two or more contiguous leads (except in leads III and aVR) 3.

 An EKG with abnormal Q waves should be carefully examined for the possibility of an accessory pathway.

 Persistence of pathological Q waves in two or more contiguous leads warrants further investigation with echocardiography or cardiac MRI to exclude cardiomyopathy.